boazsegev/facil.io/README.md

 ## [`lib-server`](src/lib-server.h) - a server building library.

-Writing server code is fun... but in limited and controlled amounts... after all, much of it simple code being repeated endlessly, connecting one piece of code with a different piece of code.
+Writing server code is fun... but in limited and controlled amounts... after all, much of it is simple code being repeated endlessly, connecting one piece of code with a different piece of code.

 `lib-server` is aimed at writing unix based (linux/BSD) servers application (network services), such as web applications.
 It uses `libreact` as the reactor, `libasync` to handle tasks and `libbuffer` for a user lever network buffer and writing data asynchronously.

 `lib-server` might not be optimized to your liking, but it's all working great for me.
 Besides, it's code is heavily commented code, easy to edit and tweak.
 To offer some comparison, `ev.c` from `libev` has ~5000 lines, while `libreact` is less then 400 lines (~260 lines of actual code)...

 Using `lib-server` is super simple.
-It's based on Protocol structure and callbacks, so that we can dynamically change protocols and support stuff like HTTP upgrade requests.
+It's based on Protocol structure and callbacks, so that we can dynamically change protocols and support stuff like HTTP upgrade requests (i.e. switching from HTTP to Websockets).
 Here's a simple echo server example:

 ```c
 #include "lib-server.h"